Skip to main contentSkip to article

 The five enclaves, mapped

-Latimer is not one neighbourhood — it is five named enclaves with different inventory mixes, different school catchments, and different SkyTrain proximity.
-Latimer Heights is the master-planned heart; East Latimer is the 200 Street-frontage future-TOD play; South Latimer is the detached belt; the Willoughby Town Centre fringe is the walkable-amenity slice; West Latimer is the SkyTrain-station-radius quiet-streetscape play.
-Different enclaves, different decisions.
+Latimer is five named enclaves, each in a different school catchment and at a different distance to the future SkyTrain station.
+Latimer Heights is the master-planned heart; East Latimer is the 200 Street-frontage future-transit-oriented-development play; South Latimer is the detached belt; the Willoughby Town Centre fringe is the walkable-amenity slice; West Latimer is the SkyTrain-station-radius quiet-streetscape play.

 Latimer Heights (Vesta master plan)